Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-storage-blob/storage-blob-sample/README.md

-# Using Servicebus Queue and Topic With Spring Integration
+# Using Spring Cloud Azure Storage Blob Starter

 This code sample demonstrates how to read and write files with the [Spring Resource](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#resources) abstraction for Azure Storage using the Spring Cloud Azure Storage Starter.